Tankō Bushi

 Tankō Bushi (炭坑節) is a Japanese folk song.
 Despite the term "fushi/bushi" found in its name, the rhythm is in swung, ondo style.
 It is a song about coal mining, and it refers to old Miike Mine in Kyūshū (Tagawa City).
-It is a common song used in Bon dances during the Bon Festival, and the dance that accompanies it depicts actions in mines such as shoveling coal, throwing a bag of coal over the shoulders, wiping sweat from the brow or pushing a cart of coal.
+It is a common song used in Bon dances during the Bon Festival, and the dance that accompanies it depicts actions in mines such as shoveling coal, throwing a bag of coal over the shoulders, shading the eyes from the sun, pushing a cart of coal and a ceremonial bow as captured on the notes by Folk Music International.

 Excerpt from Tankō Bushi

 Modern arrangements of Tankō Bushi replace the lyric "Miike Tankō" with "uchi no oyama," which in traditional mining dialect means "our coal mine" or "our coal pit," as Miike Mine is no longer in service, and the song is played at Bon dances outside of Kyūshū.

 History

 The song was recorded in Japan in 1932.
-It was originally recorded on 78 RPM as Victor V-41543.
+It was originally recorded on 78 RPM as Victor V-41543 featuring Suzuki Masao and Kikumaru.